Steve Witkoff: Witkoff Group

 As of 2019, the Witkoff Group owned about 50 properties in the United States and internationally.

 The Witkoff Group purchased the project to build the resort and casino Fontainebleau Las Vegas for $600 million.
 The property was scheduled to open in 2020 as The Drew, named after Witkoff's late son Andrew.
 However, construction stopped in March 2020, due to the COVID-19 pandemic in Nevada.
 In February 2021, Koch Real Estate Investments purchased the property.
 The original name was reinstated, and the hotel opened in December 2023.

 Also in 2023, Bloomberg reported that Witkoff helped revive the troubled One High Line condominium project in Manhattan, completing its transition to new ownership and development.
-That year, the Witkoff Group and Monroe Capital closed on a record-breaking loan for the redevelopment of the Shore Club Private Collection in Miami Beach.
+That year, the Witkoff Group and Monroe Capital closed on a loan for the redevelopment of the Shore Club Private Collection in Miami Beach.

-In July 2025, Bloomberg reported that Witkoff sold a property on Miami Beach’s waterfront for more than double its purchase price.
+In July 2025, Bloomberg reported that Witkoff sold a property on the Miami Beach waterfront for more than double its purchase price.
 In 2025, Witkoff partnered with Len Blavatnik and Barry Sternlicht on a stalled Miami Beach project.

 First Donald Trump administration

-Prior to and after his appointment as the second Donald Trump administration's envoy to the Middle East, Witkoff has had extensive business ties in the Middle East.
 During the first Donald Trump administration, the Qatari government was a key source of funds for the Witkoff Group.
-According to the New York Times, the Qatari government aimed to strengthen relationships with Trump confidantes, including Witkoff.
+According to the New York Times, the Qatari government sought to curry favor with the Trump administration by forming close relationships with Trump confidantes, including Witkoff.
 At the time, the Witkoff Group was facing financial problems, making the Qatari financing important.

 Second Donald Trump administration

-After his 2025 appointment in the second Trump administration, Witkoff retained ownership in the Witkoff Group.
-When asked about these conflicts of interest in September 2025, a White House spokesperson said Witkoff was "finalizing" his divestment from the firm.
-In 2025, as Witkoff was engaged in high-stakes negotiations with Middle Eastern governments over a ceasefire in the Israeli–Palestinian conflict, his son Alex was soliciting several of the same governments for billions of dollars of investment into his enterprises, raising conflicts of interest concerns.
+After his appointment as the second Donald Trump administration's envoy to the Middle East, Witkoff maintained extensive business ties in the Middle East.
+In early 2025, as Witkoff was engaged in high-stakes negotiations with Middle Eastern governments over a ceasefire in the Israeli–Palestinian conflict, his son Alexander was soliciting several of the same governments for billions of dollars of investment into his enterprises, including the cryptocurrency firm World Liberty Financial (WLF).
+When asked about possible conflicts of interest in September 2025 (he had retained ownership in the Witkoff Group), a White House spokesperson said Witkoff was "finalizing" his divestment from the firm.
+In April 2026, Forbes reported that Witkoff had increased his wealth by 15% over the course of one year in the Trump administration.

-Philanthropy and civic involvement

-In 2024, Bloomberg reported that Witkoff backed a $25 million expansion of Miami’s Institute of Contemporary Art.
-That year, he was also appointed to the museum’s board of trustees.
+In September 2026, Witkoff traveled to Moscow and met with Russian President Vladimir Putin for approximately three hours alongside Jared Kushner as part of renewed U.S. efforts to negotiate an end to the Russian invasion of Ukraine.
+They then visited Kyiv for the first time as envoys and met with Volodymyr Zelenskyy.

 Political career

-In April 2020, during the first presidency of Donald Trump, Witkoff was a member of the Great American Economic Revival Industry Group, which was created by Trump to combat the economic impact of the COVID-19 pandemic in the United States.
+In April 2020, during the first presidency of Donald Trump, Witkoff had a minor role as a member of the Great American Economic Revival Industry Group, which was created by Trump to combat the economic impact of the COVID-19 pandemic in the United States.

 In July 2024, Witkoff gave a speech on night four of the Republican National Convention.